surya-sk/bulls-and-cows/README.md

  [![Desktop-Screenshot.png](https://i.postimg.cc/mDJCZ9Zq/Desktop-Screenshot.png)](https://postimg.cc/hz8fpfdb)

  ## Installation
 The game is free to install on Windows.
-You can find the .exe file in the releases section.
+You can find the .exe file in the [Releases](https://github.com/surya-sk/bull-cow-ue4/releases).
 The game will soon be available in the Microsoft Store for Windows 10 PCs.
 It is highly recommneded to download from the Store, as updates are automatically installed.

 ## Logic